20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ### Parallel transport numerical accuracy

 One thing to note is that the interior of kerr is very numerically unstable, due to very high accelerations on the equatorial plane - it behaves very poorly in general.
 To make this article work, I had to upgrade the parallel transport code to be second order, to increase the accuracy sufficiently.
-This is a very basic second order integrator with nothing fancy going on whatsoever
+This is a very basic second order integrator with nothing fancy otherwise:

 ```c++
 v4f transport2(v4f what, v4f position, v4f next_position, v4f velocity, v4f next_velocity, valuef dt, auto&& get_metric)